jpaulrajredhat/kind-development/README.md

 # Installation

 **Step 1 :** To Install Kind, run the script with the desired action: You need to run this scrit only first time.
-If you want to desroy the deployment, there is the scri the cluster.
+If you want to destroy the deployment, follow the instruction at the bottom of this README file.

-# Install Kind
+# Install Kind , helm and Docker

 ```bash
 chmod +x install-kind.sh
 ```
+# Install only Kind

 ```bash
 ./install-kind.sh install kind